 Penney and other pilots were instructed to guard the President of the United States as he flew home

-Now, in the evening hours, it was time to bring the president home.
+In the evening hours, it was time to bring the president home.
 Penney's plane and the others patrolling the skies around Washington, D.C. had been equipped with live ammunition.
 They were also given “free-fire” authority, meaning pilots could make the decision to fire on any civilian aircraft deemed to be a threat, instead of waiting for authorization.
 Several hours after the initial attack, it was still unclear whether more attacks were pending.

 Heather Penney was promoted to Major and served two tours in Iraq